 Determining your learning goals before designing course activities helps to ensure that the activities are purposeful and makes it easier to communicate to your students what you want them to get out of the course and the individual assignments.
 In thinking through your course’s learning goals, you may want to consider what content, disciplinary skills, and more generalized skills (e.g., writing or computer skills) you want your students to learn and why they are important to you.

 The activities that you choose and the way that you structure those activities will depend heavily on your learning goals.
-For example, if you would like your students to be able to understand the connection between multiple concepts, give them various problems or scenarios that they can use to practice applying multiple concepts simultaneously.
-If the task is difficult, you might want to use groups to do this work.
-If it is straightforward and fairly simple, individual work might be more appropriate.
-No matter which activity and structure you choose, ensuring that students understand the purpose of what they are doing and how it relates to the larger goals of the course will help to motivate them and keep them focused.
+However, no matter which activity and structure you choose, ensuring that students understand the purpose of what they are doing and are guided through the activity in a structured way.
+Many instructors will accomplish this by regularly debriefing the answers with the class, drawing on student answers to give students feedback on their work, clear up common misconceptions, and connect the work to larger concepts.
 For more ideas, see our sample in-class activities and planning in-class activities pages.
 You can read about one instructors reflections on working to find a successful in-class activity in this Chronicle of Higher Education piece.